section-engineering-education/engineering-education/content/articles/growth-model-in-python/index.md

 At *x = 0* , $\large y = \frac{a}{(1+b)}$, and as $x → ∞$ , $y → a$.

 ### Prerequisite:
-To comfortably follow along, the reader needs to have knowledge on:
+To comfortably follow along, the reader needs to have some knowledge on:
 1. Python programming knowledge
 2. Partial Differential Calculus for optimization purposes
 3. [Ralphson Newton Method](https://brilliant.org/wiki/newton-raphson-method)